 The 2021 and 2022 Sentra models are also dependable and solid choices.
 During these years, Nissan rolled up its sleeves to address concerns, especially those related to the Forward Collision Avoidance (FCA) system malfunctions.

-These models, while not entirely problem-free, showed Nissan’s commitment to fixing issues and gathering feedback for future improvements.
+These models, while not completely problem-free, showed Nissan’s commitment to fixing issues and gathering feedback for future improvements.

-Features like improved infotainment systems, better fuel efficiency, and advanced safety mechanisms were evident, with the 2022 Sentra even snagging the IIHS Top Safety Pick award.
+Features like enhanced infotainment systems, improved fuel efficiency, and advanced safety mechanisms were evident, with the 2022 Sentra even snagging the IIHS Top Safety Pick award.

 The Worst Years: 2020